 I drained and rinsed a can of black beans and went to town on smooshing them.
 I squashed the beans with my hands until they were a big, thick paste – I left some beans whole-ish for texture – and poured in just a little vegetable broth.
 Then, I added the same fillings as the original breakfast taquitos, like sauteed peppers and onion, Daiya cheese and spices.

 I warmed corn tortillas in a large frying pan so that they would be easier to roll without ripping and seal nicely.
-I deposited a spoonful of the black bean mash onto the edge of each tortilla and then rolled it in on itself, as shown in the handy-dandy video below from the original recipe.
+I deposited a spoonful of the black bean mash onto the edge of each tortilla and then rolled it in on itself.
 As I rolled each taquito, I placed it in a baking dish to put into the freezer later.

 Once all of the black bean taquitos were rolled, I placed the baking dish into the freezer for 15-20 minutes to help the tortillas seal.
 While they were chilling, I poured some olive oil onto a large baking tray and preheated my oven to 375.When the taquitos were ready, I pulled each one from the dish and gently rolled it through the oil to coat it, and then lined them all up in two rows.
 I placed the tray into the oven and baked it for 10-12 minutes.
 If your oven is old and shitty like mine, you might want to broil the taquitos for a minute so that they get that pretty, golden-brown color.

 Same as in the original recipe, I couldn’t wait long enough for these too cool before eating one.
 These vegan taquitos were amazing!
 The black bean filling was so moist and spicy inside the toasty tortilla, and the flavor of the veggies came through perfectly.